18F/handbook/pages/CONTRIBUTING.md

 - You can continue to edit files from your branch and they will be added to your pull request.

-## Contributing via Netlify (not recommended)

-Netlify is a content management system (CMS) that is intended to make it easier to keep the Handbook updated.
-It includes a rich text editor so you can edit content without necessarily having to write any Markdown yourself.

-{% capture alert_content %} In our experience, it is often more difficult to use Netlify because of how it works under the hood, including some formatting decisions that can break the content.
-If you choose to use Netlify to make edits, please be sure to review its changes in GitHub afterwards to ensure it did not auto-format anything incorrectly. {% endcapture %}
-{% include "alert.html" heading:"" content:alert_content %}

-You will need a [GitHub account](https://github.com/signup) and a cloud.gov account in order to use Netlify.
-Once you have both, you will need to [get access to Pages]({% page "/tools/federalist" %}).

-Once those are setup, you can access Netlify via [the Handbook content manager]({% page "/admin" %}).

 ## Other

 Random technical details: